kpet0008/u5642816_BIOL3207_Week6/README.md

 ### Code Workflow ###
 -----------------------
+The RMD file contains large chunks of plain and markdown text which are not R code.
+These are not detailed here, because they are just text in plain English.

 **Question 3**
 A file pathway is saved into the object 'path'
 The data is read using the read_csv function, taking the file from the assigned pathway, and saved into the object 'data'